SnapMsg-Inc/g1.gateway.api/README.md

 ## REST specification

-All methods require of a header `Authorization: {idtoken}` to authenticate.
+All methods require an `Authorization: {idtoken}` header to authenticate.
 This idtoken contains the user info embedded.

 ### users resource